martius-lab/depRL/README.md

 `python experiments/myosuite_training_files/render_baselines.py`

 You have to find your own reward function, of course.
+These files also require the installation of `myosuite==1.7.0`.

 ## Abstract
 Muscle-actuated organisms are capable of learning an unparalleled diversity of